 The USA is currently an amber-list country.

-Prior to the UK government recognizing USA vaccination certificates, travelers entering the UK from the USA were required to quarantine for 10 days upon arrival (exception: travelers who were double-jabbed by the NHS).
+Prior to the UK government recognizing USA vaccination certificates, travelers entering England from the USA were required to quarantine for 10 days upon arrival (exception: travelers who were double-jabbed by the NHS).
 This effectively blocked people who were vaccinated in the USA from visiting the UK.

 Shortly after the USA vaccination announcement, I reached out to my sister and explained that this might be her only opportunity to visit us in the UK.
 She’d never been abroad and if there is one thing that I have learned about traveling during the pandemic, it’s that windows of opportunity are infrequent and small and you must take them when they present themselves.